CSE512-15S/a3-emilygu-drapeau-vjampala/README.md

 * Teaching
 * Graded

 Each course taught by a particular instructor is rated on the remaining five aspects with a score between zero and five.
-The last five columns are color encoded (with green representing scores in between zero and two, yellow representing scores in between three and four, and green representing scores in between four and five) and size encoded (with a larger size representing a better score).
-Each column can be sorted in ascending or descending order.
+The last five columns are color encoded (with red representing scores in between 0 and 3, yellow representing scores in between 3 and 4, and green representing scores in between 4 and 5) and size encoded (with a larger size representing a better score).
+Each column can be sorted in ascending or descending order by simply clicking on the header.
 Additionally, clicking on a course code or instructor name repopulates the table, and shows only results with the clicked course code/instructor name.

 ## Running Instructions